manzuni/bcga/content/index.md

 ---
-title: "Your Initial Title"
+title: A title
-header: "Your Initial Header"
+header: Test2
 ---